wso2/docs-is/en/docs/references/extend/federation/write-a-custom-local-authenticator.md

 ## Scenario

-Let’s consider a scenario where you are required to authenticate the users by their telephone number and password.
-Since the basic authenticator performs the username and password authentication, in this instance, you will have to write a custom local authenticator to implement this authentication logic.
+Let’s consider a scenario where you need to authenticate the users by their phone number and password.
+Since the basic authenticator uses only the username, you can write a custom local authenticator to implement this logic.

-First, Let’s identify the primary difference between the basic authenticator and the local authenticator we are going to implement.
-In the local authenticator, the claim used to uniquely identify the user was the claim username with the claim uri  `http://wso2.org/claims/username`.
+First, let’s identify the primary difference between the basic authenticator and the local authenticator we are going to implement.
+In the basic authenticator, the claim used to uniquely identify the user is the claim username with the claim URI  http://wso2.org/claims/username.
-But in the authenticator we are going to implement, we will use the telephone number claim (claim uri : `http://wso2.org/claims/telephone` ) to uniquely identify the user, instead of the username claim.
+But in the authenticator we are going to implement, we will use the telephone number claim (claim uri : http://wso2.org/claims/telephone ) to uniquely identify the user, instead of the username claim

 ---

 ## Write a custom local authenticator

 You can implement the custom local authenticator by extending the abstract class [abstractApplicationAuthenticator](https://github.com/wso2/carbon-identity-framework/blob/v5.18.187/components/authentication-framework/org.wso2.carbon.identity.application.authentication.framework/src/main/java/org/wso2/carbon/identity/application/authentication/framework/AbstractApplicationAuthenticator.java) and implementing the interface [LocalApplicationAuthenticator](https://github.com/wso2/carbon-identity-framework/blob/v5.18.187/components/authentication-framework/org.wso2.carbon.identity.application.authentication.framework/src/main/java/org/wso2/carbon/identity/application/authentication/framework/LocalApplicationAuthenticator.java).
 This requires you to implement several methods in the custom local authenticator.
-Please refer to this [table](https://is.docs.wso2.com/en/latest/develop/writing-a-custom-local-authenticator/#reference) to understand the generic purpose of the method and the usage of it in our implementation
+Please refer to this [table](https://is.docs.wso2.com/en/latest/develop/writing-a-custom-local-authenticator/#reference) to understand the generic purpose of the method and the usage of it in our implementation.

 Let's begin the implementation (You can find the completed version of this custom local authenticator [here](https://github.com/wso2/samples-is/tree/master/authenticators/components/org.wso2.carbon.identity.sample.local.authenticator)).